 Soon after 1905 Moorestown had a building boom like Maple Shade's although not as encompassing.
 South of Main Street was developed.
 As was West Central Ave., and so on out from there as time went on.
 It was at this time John S. Collins was in the lumber business.
 Later J.S.
 Collins went to go develop Miami Beach, Florida.

 "Out in the Country" was what east Moorestown remained until recently.
 Westfield Ave. was for a time named Airport Road because of the Moorestown Airport that was there.
 Where Lockheed Martin (formerly RCA) stands was the Aubrey Walton and Charles Collins farms.
 The Collins farm had a mule pond.
 Where RCA was built was once asparagus fields.
 The Flying Feather Farm had chickens.
 It was named that already, but when a tornado went through the farm's chicken house in 1958 the name "Flying Feather" seemed appropriate!

 Moorestown's early Main Street had its trolley tracks, general stores, American Store, and A&P like other towns.
 Its movie house was the Criterion while Maple Shade's was the Roxy.
 Maple Shaders went to the Moorestown High School I guess until they built their newer one on Bridgeboro Road.
 Mount Laurel children also went to high school in Moorestown.
-The whole area enjoyed such places as the Talcony drive-in movie and Olympia Lake on Route 130. (speaking from my childhood LOL)

 A 1954 view of Main Street.
 Note the three buildings- the brick one is Woolworth's Five and Ten, then where the Peter Pan Bakery is now located is the A & P, next is where the Acme was.
 Note the self service signs!
 In the earlier days at Acmes you would give a boy working there the list of what you wanted and he would gather your groceries and bag them for you.